The Heron CLI us used to to manage every aspect of the topology lifecycle.

 If you’ve submitted a topology to your Heron cluster and would like to remove

-knowledge of the topology entirely, you can remove it using the kill
+knowledge of the topology entirely, you can remove it using the kill command.

 Here’s the basic syntax: